DeepakJaiz/Train_an_AI_Chatbot_With_Custom_Knowledge/README.md

 `pip install PyPDF2`<br/>

 ### How to run
-First of all fetch all the file and add it in a new folder.
+First of all fetch all the file and add it in a new folder.<br/>
-Then open the folder in VS Code.
+Then open the folder in VS Code.<br/>
 Run the command python app.py